mspass-team/mspass/docs/source/user_manual/database_concepts.rst

     On the other hand, many such processed waveforms have a space concept that needs to be preserved.
 Hence, the location information in the collection may relate to some more abstract point like  piercing point for a CCP stack.
-In this mode the *Object_Id* stored as *site_id* or *chan_id* is the only index.
+In this mode the :code:`Object_Id` stored as :code:`site_id` or :code:`chan_id` is the only index.
 The difference is geospatial queries in MongoDB can be used as an alternate index.
-We note that geospatial queries can also be used on *site* and *channel* collections created with stationxml files too provided the user constructs the index with (NEEDS A REFERERENCE HERE - We need a database method for this)
+We note that geospatial queries can also be used on :code:`site` and :code:`channel` collections created with stationxml files too provided the user constructs the index with (NEEDS A REFERERENCE HERE - We need a database method for this)

-A spatial query to link anything to a point in the *site* or *channel* collection has two complexities:  (1) all spatial queries require a uncertainty specification that are data and implementation dependent, and (2) sometimes, but not always, a vertical position (site_elev) needs to be
+A spatial query to link anything to a point in the :code:`site` or :code:`channel` collection has two complexities:  (1) all spatial queries require a uncertainty specification that are data and implementation dependent, and (2) sometimes, but not always, a vertical position (site_elev) needs to be